AlenVelocity/gpt-functions/README.md

 ## Contribution and Acknowledgments

-Thank you for your interest in contributing to this project.
-If you find any issues or have any suggestions for improvement, please feel free to open an issue or a pull request on our GitHub repository.
+If you find any issues or have any suggestions for improvement, please feel free to open an issue or a pull request.

-This project was made possible thanks to the [Open AI Api](openai.com)
+This project was made possible thanks to the [OpenAI API](openai.com)